sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/about.sourcegraph.com/blog/2021/search-bar.png" style="width: 660px">

-When the switch activated the new parser in September 2020, you’d never know that anything had changed.
+When the switch activated the new parser in September 2020, you'd never know that anything had changed.
 This is an account of the invisible, rigorous testing that happened behind the scenes to make this seamless switch possible.